How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 For background on why this matters, our piece on AI-augmented goal achievement explains the shift from "AI as a feature" to AI as the connective tissue of your planning system.
 MCP is the protocol that makes it possible.

-How do you connect Claude Desktop to the Beyond Time MCP server?
+How do You connect Claude Desktop to the Beyond Time MCP server?

 Connecting Claude Desktop is a three-step dance: edit a config file, restart the app, complete an OAuth handshake.
 Each step has a specific failure mode, so we will walk through them carefully.

-How do you add the server config to Claude Desktop?
+How do You add the server config to Claude Desktop?

 Claude Desktop reads MCP servers from a JSON config file.
 The location depends on your operating system.